sophiekoonin/localghost/content/posts/2022-01-02-learn-the-basics/index.md

 If you're an early-career developer, Twitter is overflowing with people tweeting great tips -- and some absolute rubbish -- about how to improve your skills and become better at your job.
 I've spoken to more than a few people who've asked me, "how should I start?".
 And I tell everyone the same thing: **learn the basics.**

 However you learn best -- book, video, interactive tutorial -- **you need to learn HTML and CSS  before you can call yourself a web developer**.
-I don't think that's a particularly controversial statement in 2022.
+I don't think that's a particularly controversial statement.

 Once you start getting into interactive website territory, with API calls and fancy stuff, that's where you need JavaScript (JS) knowledge.
 More specifically, **vanilla JS**: plain JS with no additional frameworks or plugins.
 The JS that your browser understands without having to do any pre-processing.
 It makes working with frameworks a whole lot easier, and it'll help you to know when *not* to use a framework (and avoid making users download massive JS bundles when all you need is a tiny bit of code).
-Browsers have come a *long* way, and a lot of what we might have needed to use [Babel](https://babeljs.io/) to do even just a couple of years ago are now natively supported in the big 4 browsers (Chrome, Firefox, Edge and Safari).
+Browsers have come a *long* way, and a lot of what we might have needed to use [Babel](https://babeljs.io/) to do even just a couple of years ago is now natively supported in the big 4 browsers (Chrome, Firefox, Edge and Safari).

 ## Where I started